-We have established a flexible content word category for a bicategorial candidate for a humanly fundamental grammar.
+In 2.2 we established the basis of a flexible content word category for a bicategorial candidate for a human fundamental grammar.
 What remains is to define the type of words which should make up the required functional category.

 There are different types of function words to choose from.
 For instance, articles are a very frequent subclass of non-content words in English and many other languages, while nearly a third of languages featured in WALS (World Atlas of Language Structures; Dryer 2013a) have neither a definite nor an indefinite article.
 A number of languages on the other hand use demonstratives as definite articles, or the numeral 'one' as an indefinite article.
-An example of flexibility between the three possibilities is Finnish where demonstratives have been proposed as an article due to relatively frequent use especially in colloquial speech despite the language being traditionally considered as having no grammatical articles.
-It has however been suggested more recently that such usage is the matter of using demonstratives as an optional determiner (Larjavaara 2001).
+An example of flexibility between possibilities is Finnish where demonstratives have been proposed as an article due to relatively frequent use especially in colloquial speech despite the language being traditionally considered as having no grammatical articles.
+It has however been suggested more recently that such practice is the matter of using demonstratives as an optional determiner (Larjavaara 2001).